EsamGhaleb/esamghaleb.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
 subtitle: <a href=https://www.uva.nl>UvA	</a>.
 L6.39 in the LAB42, Science Park 900, 1012 WX, Amsterdam, The Netherlands.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right